beLizzard1/scapy-j1939-22/README.md

-Tests in `tests/test_spec_examples.py` encode sequences published in SAE J1939-22 (e.g. Appendix A Figure A1 RTS/CTS flow and Figure 26 Multi-PG headers).
+Tests in `tests/test_spec_examples.py` encode sequences published in SAE J1939-22 (e.g. Appendix A Figure A1 RTS/CTS flow and Figure 26 Multi-PG headers, Figure 27 destination-specific Multi-PG).
 This offers guard rails that the helpers continue to match the standard as additional behaviour is implemented.
 The `layers/multipg.py` module mirrors the contained-parameter-group format described in §6.5, and `transport/fdtp.py` encodes the connection management fields referenced in §6.6.

+PNG renders for Figures 26 and 27 (see `docs/figures/figure_26_multi_pg_example.png`
+and `docs/figures/figure_27_multi_pg_destination_specific.png`) were extracted directly from the SAE publication to simplify cross-referencing between tests and the standard.